eternitywall/blog.eternitywall.com/_posts/2016-02-16-how-to-verify-notarization.markdown

 Now that we now know more about merkle trees we come back to our data.
 Our siblings are:
 `["4c822a3b88741e8e83e7b9a289ffc97ba5dbb330cfbbf0cf67b94776edad9dcd", "414c7dd644620431dfd2636c27aadb7c59845258ab0f1efb813857b9edc38e94", "6e8d8f6163ef68207d6432bd6b368e90fbac65d0068bdcaf6b227066694b1a34"]`

-My hash is `20c7ba9c57f653b7c079df5171c196f494a5446d684c1b26a63bc5fc3fa2e25e` the index `2` is representing the leaf position of my hash.
+My hash is `20c7ba9c57f653b7c079df5171c196f494a5446d684c1b26a63bc5fc3fa2e25e` which is the `sha256` of my document.
+The index `2` is representing the leaf position of my hash.
 The position is needed to understand the order of the hash in the concatenation.
 If I compute:

 `Hash 536b = hash2( Hash 20c7 + Hash 4c82 )`